 Choosing a software grants you further advantages such as ease of access, an intuitive interface, and integration with other platforms like finance or CRM.
 Flowlens software, for instance, combines CRM and manufacturing platforms within one solution.

-Pick the software that caters to your firm’s manufacturing style
+Pick the MRP System that caters to your firm’s manufacturing style

 Various forms of manufacturing software exist to suit different styles.
 Lower-volume manufacturing businesses naturally differ from high-volume businesses in their requirements.
 There are also differences between the requirements of equipment manufacturers (OEMs) and component manufacturers, unless the former produces everything in-house.

-The Flowlens cloud manufacturing software is largely geared towards the needs of small and medium-sized equipment manufacturers and dealers.
-This focus enables us to provide the most capable and relevant possible product for these businesses.
+The Flowlens cloud MRP software is geared towards the needs of small and medium-sized equipment and device manufacturers and dealers.
+This focus enables us to provide the most capable and relevant possible product for these businesses, as well as effective, tailored onboarding and training services.

 While there is other softwares on the market that is said to support multiple manufacturing modes, you will often discover that even these platforms originate from one specific process.